FSA-2110-Grace-Shopper-Team-3/Grace-Shopper-Team-3/README.md

 UNPLGD is an fullstack e-commerce website which focuses on selling acoustic instruments like guitars, drums, cellos and pianos.

-Developers: Louis Rabeno, David Woo, and Kenny Zamito
+Developers: Louis Rabeno, David Woo, and Kenny Zammito

 ## Technolgies
 Javascript, React, Redux, Express, Sequelize, Heroku, PostgreSQL